apos/kstars_scripts/stellarmate/Readme.md

 # Backup your Stellarmate

-## Backup home
+## Backup or restore home

 Sometimes, it is wise to backup you home directory which contains your indi files and other stuff.
 Either, if you like to copy your settings over to a new device.
 Also you should backup your installation,.

 Do every step by hand (do not script this).
 You could damage your installation.
+Depending if your are backing up or doing a restore, the target and source has another meaning.

+Hint: the ekoslive directory is just back uped, but should not be restored.

 KNOW WHAT YOU DO!